Ponte de Sor

-Ponte de Sor ([ˈpõtɨ ðɨ ˈsoɾ]) is a municipality in Portalegre District in Portugal.
+Ponte de Sor ([ˈpõtɨ ðɨ ˈsoɾ]) is a city and municipality in Portalegre District in Portugal.
 The population in 2011 was 16,722, in an area of 839.71 km2.

 The present Mayor is Hugo Hilário, elected by the Socialist Party.
 The municipal holiday is Easter Monday.

 Economy

-The economy of the municipality is based in agriculture, services and light industries ranging from food to aviation like the British-based company L3 Commercial Training Solutions (L3CTS).
-However, the main industry is the cork industry, being Ponte de Sor one of the main producing areas of raw and transformed cork worldwide.
+The economy of the municipality is based on agriculture – in particular the cork industry, of which the area is one of the biggest producers worldwide – services and light industries ranging from food to aviation.
+Ponte de Sor Aerodrome is base to several business, such as Sevenair Academy, the biggest flight school in Europe.

 Parishes

 Administratively, the municipality is divided into 5 civil parishes (freguesias):